Create Real Change by Confronting Unconscious Bias

 At Key, we recognize that building greater personal awareness around unconscious biases can help us better engage clients and coworkers, as well as strengthen our commitment to having a diverse and inclusive corporate culture.

 In 2017, KeyBank launched three major initiatives that engaged more than 16,000 employees in unconscious bias training.
-A total of 1,800 leaders, managers and front-line employees participated in sessions that included targeted content based on the unique needs of each line of business.
-A four-part weekly “Skill Builder” series for 7,200 branch network employees – 98% of the total – focused on enhancing client experiences and employee skill sets.
-And an enterprise-wide e-learning course titled “Realizing the Power of Inclusion: Identifying and Addressing Unconscious Bias” was taken by nearly 7,200 employees outside of the branch network.
+One initiative brought leaders, managers, and front-line employees into sessions that included targeted content based on the unique needs of each line of business.
+A four-part weekly “Skill Builder” series for branch network employees focused on enhancing client experiences and employee skill sets.
+And an enterprise-wide e-learning course titled “Realizing the Power of Inclusion: Identifying and Addressing Unconscious Bias” was taken by employees outside of the branch network.
 This program was designed to improve effective collaboration and innovation, as well as to help employees more inclusively engage clients and coworkers.

 The Value of Diversity

 Having a more diverse workforce is not only the right thing to do, it’s also good business, as research shows.
-In a January 2018 article titled “Delivering through diversity,” McKinsey & Company reported that companies in the top quartile for gender or racial and ethnic diversity are more likely to have financial returns above their national industry medians.
+McKinsey & Company reported that companies in the top quartile for gender or racial and ethnic diversity are more likely to have financial returns above their national industry medians.1

 Diversity and Inclusion: A Strategic Priority for KeyBank

 Our commitment to diversity and inclusion plays a critical role in Key’s corporate purpose of helping our clients and communities thrive.
-KeyBank not only invites diverse suppliers to participate in Request for Proposals, but aims to have a targeted amount of our annual spending with diverse suppliers.
+KeyBank not only invites diverse suppliers to participate in Requests for Proposals, but we aim to have a targeted amount of our annual spending with diverse suppliers.

 Mutually beneficial business relationships with businesses owned by minorities and women enable us to deliver exceptional products and services to our clients and bolster local economies.